 The idea of travel bubbles is steadily gaining traction, and other countries are in talks to open both domestic and international corridors.

-2020 is all about rolling with the punches.
-Learning with Typsy gives you the confidence and skills to do exactly that.
+Learning hospitality skills with Typsy gives you the confidence to do your job better.

 Typsy is practical, effective, and fun!
 And best of all, you can access 1000+ lessons as and when it suits you.
 Learn your way - starting today.